Seeing Eye to AI: Human Alignment via Gaze-Based Response Rewards for Large Language Models: Appendix

 To use this model in our setup, we need to reverse this conversion process and recompute the features from token-level back to word-level, allowing us to remap the features to a different tokenizer.
 This is done by summing the orignal features for all tokens corresponding to a word and then distributing them across the tokens mapped to the same word in the other tokenizer.
 More details of this conversion are explained in Appendix \ref{sec:remapping_appen} and an example of the process in \autoref{tab:remapping}.

 \textbf{Second model:} Model presented in \cite{li_torontocl_2021}.
 The code and training data are also publicly available, so we trained it following their original methodology and we adapted their code to incorporate it into our implementation.
 The model was trained using the ZuCo 1 \citep{hollenstein_zuco_2018} and ZuCo 2 \citep{hollenstein_towards_2020} and PROVO \citep{luke_provo_2018} datasets.
 For the ZuCo datasets, 800 sentences (15.7 tokens) were provided as training data and 191 sentences (3.5k tokens) were held out for evaluation.
 Information about the datasets used to train these models is in \autoref{tab:corpus_et_overview}.
+The model is based on RoBERTa \citep{liu_roberta_2019} with a regression head on each token.
+This head is a linear layer that outputs five features: FFD, fixProp, GPT, TRT, and nFix (\autoref{tab:et-features}). \acrfull{mae} for each feature is presented in \autoref{tab:mae_model2}.
+This model has 125M parameters and remains frozen during training.

 In this generative model, the conversion of word-level features to token-level features during training is done by assigning the features of a word to the first token and it is assumed that the rest of the tokens of this word do not have features.
 We reversed this process similarly during inference by forcing the predictions for tokens that are not the first in a word to be zero.
 Since the maximum sequence length for RoBERTa is 512 and we are dealing with longer sequences, we implemented a sliding window approach.
 We split the input into sequences of 512 tokens with a 50-token overlap.
 After processing, we combine the results using a linear combination.